L-tq/readable-engine/README.md

 Readable Engine is an experimental Real-Time Strategy (RTS) framework designed to bridge the gap between high-performance deterministic simulation (Rust/Wasm) and high-context semantic readability (TypeScript/JSON).

 It is built specifically to be "piloted" by Large Language Models.
-API surfaces are verbose, data is strictly typed via schemas, and architecture favors composition over inheritance, allowing LLMs to write game logic without hallucinating complex state management.
+API surfaces are verbose, data is strictly typed via schemas, and architecture favors composition over inheritance.

 ---